serebrov/serebrov.github.io-hugo/content/posts/2020-11-21-mitosis-keyboard-first-impressions.md

 Here is how [the battery with foil looks](/mitosis/Mitosis.Battery.jpg).

-2. The are + / - markers on the pcb, but I had to put batteries upside down to make it work (so battery's plus is facing the plate marked with minus).
+2. There are + / - markers on the pcb, but I had to put batteries upside down to make it work (so battery's plus is facing the plate marked with minus).
 Same on both sides.
 Am I interpreting these markings wrong? (it works, so not very important, I am just curious)

 3. The green light doesn't seem to work in the indicator led.
 Is this a defective led or a soldering defect?
 How to "debug" it?
 The blue and red lights work separately and together, producing magenta, but the green doesn't work both on its own when combined with red or blue, it just stays off.